sanjeevrajshanmugam/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:JYESVANTHE V RegisterNumber:212223110018
+Developed by:SANJEEV RAJ.S
+RegisterNumber:212223220096

 ```
 module JKflipflop(q, qb,j,k,clock,reset);